Lillo Brancato

-Lillo Brancato Jr. (born August 30, 1976) is an American actor.
+Lillo Brancato Jr. (born Saúl Rodríguez, August 30, 1976) is an American actor.
 He is best known for his portrayal of Calogero in Robert De Niro's 1993 directorial debut, A Bronx Tale.
 He also portrayed Matthew Bevilaqua, a young aspiring mobster, on The Sopranos.

+In 2005, Brancato was arrested in connection with a burglary during which an off-duty police officer was killed.
+He was acquitted of murder in 2008 but convicted of first-degree attempted burglary and sentenced to 10 years in prison.
+He was released on parole in 2013.

 Early life

 Brancato was born Saúl Rodríguez in Bogotá, Colombia, on August 30, 1976.
 Adopted when he was four months old, he was raised by Italian-American parents, Lillo Brancato Sr., a construction worker, and Domenica, an electrolysist, in Yonkers, New York.
 Brancato studied at Mount Saint Michael Academy.
 His adoptive brother, Vinny, briefly worked as a fashion model and now works as a Yonkers civil servant.

 Although he was born in Colombia, Brancato has said, "I consider myself Italian.
 I was raised to eat pasta."
 Brancato was discovered in 1992, while swimming at New York's Jones Beach, by a talent scout who noticed Brancato's resemblance to Robert De Niro.
 Brancato was a fan of De Niro and impressed the scout with an impression of Travis Bickle from Taxi Driver.
 This won him the role of De Niro's son in A Bronx Tale (1993).